Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Don't let your family see
 - Try not to let your family see what you decide to discard.
 - There is nothing wrong with tidying, but it can be a stressful process for parents to see what their children discard.
 The sheer volume of the pile can make parents anxious about whether their children can survive on what's left.
 - Parent's can also find it very painful to see clothes, toys, and mementos from the past in the discard pile, especially if they are things they gave to their child.
 For this reason, keeping your discard pile out of sight is considerate.
-It also protects your family form acquiring more than they need or can enjoy.
+It also protects your family from acquiring more than they need or can enjoy.

 #### If you're mad at your family, your room may be the cause
 - You can't force your family to be tidy.